ForgeRock/forgeops/cluster/openshift/README.md

 ```

-## running forgeops
+## Running forgeops

-Running and deploying to Openshift is slightly different than working with other clusters.
-Skaffold deploys containers using the label and the sha of the image.
+Running and deploying to OpenShift is slightly different than working with other clusters.
+Skaffold deploys containers using the label and the SHA of the image.
 The runtime for openshift (cri-o) doesn't know how to handle that tagging and will fail to pull images.
-There's open tickets on both skaffold and cri-o, cri-o follows OCI spec, and dockerd and skaffold do not.
+There are open tickets on both Skaffold and the runtime OpenShift uses `cri-o` to fix compatability.

 deploys are two step:
 1. run skaffold build and push to a registry in AWS